 In 2005 the Argentine Congress referred to the sinking of the Belgrano as a war crime and voted to ask the government to do everything necessary to put Thatcher on trial.
 But Mario Carranza, who is a survivor of the Belgrano says, that the ship was a casualty of the war.

 “The Belgrano was supposed to participate in a military action that did not happen because of bad weather.
 But we played a crucial role in the war.
 That’s why we started retracting but the day before we were supposed to be backing up the military and that’s why we got hit,” he told us.

 Argentina continues to claim the Malvinas, as the Falklands are called in Argentina, in spite of a recent referendum where the residents on the Island voted to remain British.

 People here say that they historically belong to them.

-In recent years Argentina has spiked the rhetoric over the islands and the British have responded by sending a navy destroyer to protect them.
+In recent years Argentina has escalated the rhetoric over the islands and the British have responded by sending a navy destroyer to protect them.

 There are no chances of war but the battle of words continues.

-"The Malvinas belong to Argentina," former Ambassador Diego Guelar told me.
+“The Malvinas belong to Argentina,” Diego Guelar, a former ambassador, told me.

 “The military used the Argentine claim over the Islands as a way to perpuetuate themselves in power.
 And it didn’t work.

 “And we put those people on trial for human-rights abuses and that launched that war.